Michael Davis believes Commanders defensive staff can ‘elevate’ his game

 MIchael Davis has been around, but believes his best is yet to come under this staff.

 Despite entering his eighth season, cornerback Michael Davis believes he still has his best football ahead of him.
-When the 29-year-old was asked what enticed him to join the Commanders after eight seasons with the Los Angeles Chargers, he mentioned how Washington’s defensive staff have developed cornerbacks in the past.
+When the 29-year-old was asked what enticed him to join the Commanders after seven seasons with the Los Angeles Chargers, he mentioned how Washington’s defensive staff have developed cornerbacks in the past.

 Specifically head coach Dan Quinn, defensive coordinator Joe Whitt, and defensive passing game coordinator Jason Simmons.